How to Butcher a Turkey at Home

 |Before I sever the spinal column with an axe, I pet the turkey to calm it down so it isn’t afraid.|

 * I originally posted this article on my old blog, Little Homestead on the Hill.
 Hence the credit on the photos.

 The spinal column is severed quickly and death is instantaneous.

-However, the reflexes will cause the bird to struggle for about a minute after death.
+The reflexes will cause the bird to struggle for about a minute after death.
 The bag allows me to restrain the bird until the muscles relax and stop moving.
-Without the bag I would likely be cut up pretty bad by the talons.
+Without the bag, I would likely be cut up pretty badly by the talons.

 |You can kind of see that there are just a few pieces of skin holding the head on at this point.|

-When the struggling is over, I wash the carcass thoroughly with a hose.
+When the struggle is over, I wash the carcass thoroughly with a hose.
 Sometimes the bird will defecate in its death throes.